The Pre-1971 Norton Commando was fitted (like many bikes of the era) with a Wipac handlebar switch.

 The horn button made the earth connection via the metal of the handlebars

 The dip beam/main beam toggle switch took the U (blue) wire from pin 8 of the three position light switch and flipped between UR (blue/red) of the Dip Beam and UW (blue/white of the main beam)

 The green flasher button took a W (white) wire from the Ammeter and used it as a ‘hot’ wire to a link inside the switch to the main beam wire.

 These switches are actually no longer available.

-But there is an alternative – the aftermarket Wipac Tricon (which was form magneto bikes originally) – it is different, but it’s all that is available these days.
+But there is an alternative – the aftermarket Wipac Tricon (which was from magneto bikes originally) – it is different, but it’s all that is available these days.